 Shakespeare got in on the act, with The Winter’s Tale being first written and performed in 1611.
 One of the character’s lines include “A sad tale’s best for winter.
 I have one / of sprites and goblins.”
 And when you think of it, Shakespeare contains quite a bit of the supernatural.
 What is Hamlet if not a ghost story?
 Macbeth contains not only ghosts, but witches as well.

 Edgar Allen Poe points to another example of the use of winter tales in his poem Ligeia, as well as horror author H.P.
 Lovecraft in The Festival.
 They speak of a treatise on witchcraft titled Sadducismus Truimphatus (1681), written by Joseph Glanvill, where he speaks ill of those who ignore the warnings of the supernatural as “mere Winter Tales, or Old Wives fables”.

 And yet the gothic horror story, or even full length ghost stories weren’t yet in vogue.
 All that was to change with a group of friends gathered around a fireplace on a cold wet evening in June of 1816.

 You might think June goes against the grain of this article, till you recall 1816 was the year without a summer.
 It was gloomy and cold for the whole year, the result of volcanic activity and atmospheric conditions.

-Mary Shelley surprised everyone with a tale of a mad creator and his creation, Frankenstein, which began appropriately enough on December 11, with much of the story taking place in the cold, barren and snowy wasteland of the Arctic.
+Mary Shelley surprised everyone with her tale of a mad creator Victor Frankenstein, and his creation, which began appropriately enough on December 11, with much of the story taking place in the cold, barren and snowy wasteland of the Arctic.